zhangyp15/MonoFlex/README.md

 # MonoFlex
-Released code for Objects are Different: Flexible Monocular 3D Object Detection, CVPR21
+Released code for Objects are Different: Flexible Monocular 3D Object Detection, CVPR21.

+**Work in progress.**

 ## Installation
 This repo is tested with Ubuntu 20.04, python==3.7, pytorch==1.4.0 and cuda==10.1